 Denial of Immigrant Visa at U.S. Consulate

-If you are applying for an immigrant visa (lawful permanent residence), the consulate will give you one year after the denial of your visa application to provide information aimed at reversing the denial.
-At the end of the year, your application will be closed and you must start all over again.
+If you are applying for an immigrant visa (lawful permanent residence) and get denied, the consulate will tell you why.
+A common reason for denial is that your application was incomplete and that further documentation is required to make a favorable decision.
+So the denial is not permanent—you'll have one year to provide information aimed at reversing the denial.
+If a year goes by and you can't satisfy the visa officer with the necessary proof, your application will be closed and you must start all over again.
 There is no appeal from the denial or the closure.

 Don’t attempt multiple, inconsistent applications.
 The U.S. government keeps a record of all your applications and will be happy to remind you of any past fraud or other reasons for inadmissibility.
 (Changing your name won’t work—by the end of the application process, the immigration authorities will have your fingerprints.)